 Can I tell the difference between total accesses and how many individual accounts for a particular resource?

 Yes.
 You can either show the resource as one of the series or download the table view.
-More options are on the way.

 Can I get reports particular sub-organisations without having to impersonate each?